virelay/virelay/docs/source/contributors-guide/how-to-contribute.rst

 1. Fork the Repository
 ----------------------

-To begin contributing to this project, you will first need to fork the repository on GitHub.
+To begin contributing to this project, you will first need to `fork the repository on GitHub <https://github.com/virelay/virelay/fork>`_.
 This creates a copy of the original repository under your own account.
 Once you have cloned your fork, please create a new branch specifically for your feature or bug fix.
 When naming your branch, we recommend using kebab-case (lowercase words separated by hyphens) to clearly describe its purpose, e.g., ``my-new-feature``.

 2. Make your Changes
 --------------------